Somayyah/website/content/posts/01-what-the-hell-is-gpg-and-why-you-should-care.md

 ---
-title: "LFS Diaries - 1 || Prerequisites & CH1-2"
+title: "GPG Series - 1 || What The Hell Is GPG And Why Should I Care"
 date: 1995-01-15
-description: My attempt at building Linux from scratch
+description:
 type: "post"
-tags: ["linux", "unix", "commands", "how-to", "technology", "lfs", "operating systems", "kernel"]
+tags: ["linux", "gpg", "commands", "how-to", "technology", "cryptography"]
 ---